layibiyi/sports_analytics_challenge/challenge_R_report.md

     ## player_id      q212      q213       q56 next_team    next_x    next_y
     ##        46       789       789       196         1         1         1

-These are the amounts of event entries with NA values for a given feature, out of the 1687 events in the sample game data.
+These are the numbers of event entries with NA values for a given feature, out of the 1687 events in the sample game data.
 Further data exploration results in the following observations and decisions.